91-Year-Old Retired Marine Becomes One Of The Oldest To Receive Purple Heart

-NORTH TEXAS (CBS11) – “Ladies and gentleman, I’m honored today to present Corporal Shelby Dawson the Purple Heart medal for his sacrifice in the defense of our great nation…” said U.S. Marine Corps Colonel Kevin Matthews.
+KELLER, Texas (CBS11) – “Ladies and gentleman, I’m honored today to present Corporal Shelby Dawson the Purple Heart medal for his sacrifice in the defense of our great nation…” said U.S. Marine Corps Colonel Keven Matthews.

 Ninety-one-year-old Shelby Dawson finally heard those much deserved words in a ceremony at his church last weekend.
 The military awarded the retired corporal one of the oldest medals in the armed forces.